GLOBAL MARKETS-Dollar off on Fed unease; China data puts floor under stocks

 Federal Reserve will start to remove its stimulus.

-imports in July.
-The trade data eased fears that a slowdown in
+exports and imports in July.
+The trade data eased fears that a

 Equities on European and other stock markets also gained.